jamespharaoh/advent-of-code/2019/README.md

 ### Part two

-This should have been fairly simple, but I ran into a very annoying bug which took me much too long to track down.
+This should have been fairly simple, but I ran into a very annoying bug which took me far too long to track down.
 When modifying my code from part one, I accidentally deleted the logic which applied the rule for adding bugs to squares.
 I re-did this from memory, and tested for 2 and 3 instead of 1 and 2, as stated in the problem description.
+I think this is the rule from Conway's game of life, so it looks like my previous experience worked against me this time.

 My solution still didn't add up, so I printed the final board state and counted the bugs.
 Oddly, the number of bugs was correct, but the sum was giving me a different figure for some reason.
 I quickly realised that I was applying my logic to the middle square, but neglecting to ignore this when counting bugs.
 My display function did have a special case for the middle square, which is why counting them manually gave the right answer.
 With this fixed, I got the correct solution.

 ## Day 25: Cryostasis

 https://adventofcode.com/2019/day/25

-My solution to the final puzzle was dramatically over-engineered, although I enjoy implementing this kind of complex state machine, so I am happy with what I produced.
+My solution to the final puzzle was dramatically over-engineered.
+That said, I enjoy implementing this kind of complex state machine, so I am happy with what I produced.
 I did end up compromising on my "pure" approach, by hard-coding the names of two items to avoid picking up, namely the "giant electromagnet" and the "infinite loop".
 I could have come up with code to detect both of these, but